mse63/melsh_bot/README.md

   * README.md - the file you are currently reading.

-  * src - a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+  * src - a subdirectory containing the full source code.

-  * a file with the .nnue extension, storing the neural network for the NNUE evaluation.
-Binary distributions will have this file embedded.
+  * Cargo.toml - a cargo file describing the Rust package for ease of compilation.

 ## Compiling melsh_bot